Over 30 years experience in real estate, estate planning, and bankruptcy. Unblemished record.

 Practice areas & skills: Bankruptcy & Debt, Estate Planning, Real Estate, Wills & Living Wills, Landlord & Tenant

-Attorney Richard Hyman has over twenty-five years of experience assisting clients throughout Massachusetts.
+Attorney Richard Hyman has over thirty years of experience assisting clients throughout Massachusetts.
 He has always been dedicated to providing aggressive and caring legal representation to all of his clients.
-SInce 1997 he has been a partne...
+He has a private practice inHyde Par...

 Practice areas & skills: Bankruptcy & Debt, Chapter 7 Bankruptcy, Personal Injury, Social Security, Workers Compensation